-My interest in photography did not begin with books or mentors but evolved through a fascination of the natural world that shaped all parts of my life and brought them together.
-The desire, however, to communicate the way I felt about mountains and wild places began ironically, not on dry land but beneath the waves.
-With little photographic knowledge, I created a portfolio of images around Scotland’s coastline and in the Red Sea and was surprised to win ‘best newcomer to underwater photography’ in the Camera Beneath the Waves competition in 1981.
-Working at the time as an operations manager it was the catalyst that changed my life, and following a stint on a North Sea oil platform as a photo-technician, I was soon following a career as a professional photographer.
+Colin Prior was born in Glasgow, Scotland in 1958.
+His interest in photography evolved through a fascination of the natural world and a desire to communicate the way he felt about wild places, a journey that began not on dry land but beneath the waves.
+Having created a portfolio of images in Scotland and the Red Sea, he went on to win ‘best newcomer to underwater photography’ in an international competition and was soon following a career as a professional photographer.

-During this time, I roamed the Argentinean pampas with gauchos, lived amongst the Himba in Namibia’s Kaokoland, survived a week in a ‘bush camp’ with Aboriginal Australians, and documented the life-long relationships between Sri Lanka’s mahouts and their elephants.
-Inevitably, I have had a few scrapes – I flew from Kunming in China to Perth, Australia with a fractured skull having survived a taxi accident, and spent five weeks in Pakistan’s Karakoram Mountains with a herniated disk – the consequences of food-poisoning, neither of which I would like to repeat.
+During the early part of his career, he was commissioned by advertising and design agencies for clients in the travel, lifestyle, and leisure sectors which eventually led to a four-year commission for British Airways to produce their corporate calendars with briefs that took him around the world’s many times.
+During this time, he roamed the Argentinean pampas with gauchos, lived amongst the Himba in Namibia’s Kaokoland, spent a week in a bush camp with aboriginal Australians, and documented the life-long relationships between Sri Lanka’s mahouts and their elephants.
+Inevitably, he had a few scrapes – flying from China to Australia with a fractured skull, having survived a collision with a tree in a Chinese taxi and he spent four weeks in Pakistan’s Karakoram Mountains with a herniated disk – neither of which, he says, he would like to repeat.